-Fair Value Hedging - Hedges of Interest Rate Risk
+Fair Value Hedges

-In fiscal 2014, we entered into interest rate swaps designated as fair value hedges related to our \$900 million 4.75% fixed interest rate senior notes due February 1, 2020 ("2020 Notes").
-In effect, the interest rate swaps convert the fixed interest rate on the 2020 Notes to a floating interest rate based on the London Interbank Offered Rate ("LIBOR").
-Under the terms of the swaps, we will pay monthly interest at the one-month LIBOR rate plus a fixed number of basis points on the \$900 million notional amount through February 1, 2020.
-In exchange, we will receive 4.75% fixed rate interest from the swap counterparties.
+During the third quarter of fiscal 2014, we entered into interest rate swaps designated as fair value hedge related to our 2020 Notes.
+The interest rate swaps converted the fixed interest rate on the 2020 Notes to a floating interest rate based on the London Interbank Offered Rate ("LIBOR").
 See Note 14 for further details regarding our debt.

-The interest rate swaps are accounted for as fair value hedges and substantially offset the changes in fair value of the hedged portion of the underlying debt that are attributable to the changes in market risk.
-Therefore, the gains and losses related to changes in the fair value of the interest rate swaps are included in interest and other income (expense), net in our condensed consolidated statements of income.
-As of August 30, 2019, the fair value of the interest rate swaps is recognized in accrued expenses on our condensed consolidated balance sheets with a corresponding offset to current debt.
+The interest rate swaps were accounted for as fair value hedges and substantially offset the changes in fair value of the hedged portion of the underlying debt that were attributable to the changes in market risk.
+Therefore, the gains and losses related to changes in the fair value of the interest rate swaps were included in other income (expense), net in our condensed consolidated statements of income.